Spin-dependent localization of spin-orbit and Rabi-coupled Bose-Einstein condensates in a random potential: Conclusions

-These results show that a broad variety of quantum states can be produced by the interplay of spin-dependent interactions and nonlinearities in a condensate located in a random potential.
+Our work demonstrates that a broad variety of quantum states can be produced by the interplay of spin-dependent interactions and nonlinearities in a condensate located in a random potential.
 One of the future research directions may be an exploration of similar types of spin-dependent localization in higher spatial dimensions.
 It would be also interesting to extend the present study for more complex spinor systems such as spin-1 and spin-2 condensates.